AmeemGhost/AmeemGhost/README.md

-- 👋 Hi, I’m @AmeemGhost
+- 👋 Hi, I'm Ameem Rahman.
+Nice to meet you all!
 - 👀 I’m interested in Developement and Design.
 - 🌱 I’m currently studying at Fanshawe College.
 - 💞️ I’m looking to collaborate on different kind of projects.